shreerammodi/debate-scripts/README.md

 # Scripts

-> [!NOTE]
->
-> You must add the `GetDownloadsDir` function located in `helpers.vb` for
-> `CreateSendDoc` and `CreateZappedDoc` to work.

-This repo provides the following macros:
+We provide the following scripts:

-- Zapper: Given a speech document, creates a new document with only the text to be read in round (i.e. deletes non-highlighted card body).
+- **Zapper**: this deletes all text which is not to be read in round, like non-highlighted card body.
+There are two callable functions:
+  - `CreateZappedDoc`: this creates a new document which is a zapped version of the currently opened doc.
+  - `ZapCard`: with your cursor in the tag of a card, calling this zaps only the current card in the current document.
-- Send Doc: Given a speech document, creates a new send doc without analytics and undertags.
+- `CreateSendDoc`: Given a speech document, creates a new send doc without analytics and undertags.
-- For Reference: Changes the highlight color of selected text to gray.
+- `ForReference`: Changes the highlight color of selected text to gray.
-- Highlight to Fill: Converts highlights in selected text to a background fill;
-  this prevents them from being affected by standardize highlighting.
+- `HighlightToFill`: Converts highlights in selected text to a background fill, preventing them from being affected by standardize highlighting.
-- MarkCard: Allows you to conveniently mark a card at your cursor, and then compile all the marked cards in the document at the end for easy reference.
+- **Card Marker**: Allows you to conveniently mark a card at your cursor and then compile all the marked cards in the document at the end for easy reference.
+  - `MarkCard`: creates a "mark" at the cursor's position in the body of a card, shading the rest of the card body red to indicate it wasn't read during the speech.
+  - `CompileMarkedCards`: creates a section at the bottom of the doc with all the cards marked in the current document.